 1. Asset Protection and Loss Prevention

-Cargo theft incidents across the United States and Canada increased by 14% in Q3 2024 compared to Q3 2023 — resulting in an estimated $39 million loss for the quarter.
+Cargo theft incidents across the United States and Canada increased by 14% in Q3 2024 compared to Q3 2023.
 Effective physical security management prevents external theft, vandalism, and unauthorized access through integrated deterrence and detection measures.

 Property crimes often target businesses during non-operational hours, making after-hours security critical.
 Physical security solutions can reduce shrinkage rates and protect valuable assets from theft or damage.
 You can also safeguard essential infrastructure, intellectual property, and sensitive data storage locations from physical breach attempts.